-The vesting for both RSUs and stock options occurs over a four-year period, with 25% of the award vesting on the first anniversary of the grant date and the remainder vesting in 36 substantially equal monthly installments thereafter.
+RSU and stock option awards granted to our named executive officers during fiscal 2023 vest over a three-year period, with 33.3% of the award vesting on the first anniversary of the grant date and the remainder vesting in 24 substantially equal monthly installments thereafter.
 The vesting of RSUs and stock options is subject to an executive officer's continued provision of services to us through each applicable vesting date.
+For grants made to our named executive officers prior to fiscal 2023, vesting for both RSUs and stock options generally occurs over a four-year period, with 25% of the award vesting on the first anniversary of the grant date and the remainder vesting in 36 substantially equal monthly installments thereafter.

-In June 2021, based on the Committee's review of market data from our peer group and factoring in our performance for fiscal year 2021, our compensation committee approved the grant of the following time-based RSUs and options to each of our named executive officers for which vesting commenced on June 16, 2021
+In June 2022, based on the Committee's review of market data from our peer group and factoring in our performance for fiscal year 2022, our compensation committee approved the grant of the following time-based RSUs and options to each of our named executive officers.
+The vesting period for RSUs and options commenced on June 29, 2022.

+Shares Underlying Option

-Name Restricted Stock Units (#) Shares Underlying Option Grant (#)
+Name Restricted Stock Units (#) Grant (#)

-Rajeev Singh 44,776 89,552
+Rajeev Singh 59,400 120,600

-Stephen H. Barnes 19,900 39,800
+Stephen H. Barnes 27,720 56,280

-Robert Cavanaugh 24,478 48,955
+Robert Cavanaugh 25,575 51,925

-Michael Hilton 15,920 31,841
+Michael Hilton 6.600 13.400